KarthikChandy/iam-policies/README.md

 4. Start working on the lab and try to stick to the lab instructions.
 5. After you conclude the lab, click the **Stop Recording** button on **Console Recorder for AWS**.  </br> ![StopRecording](images/StopRecording.jpg)
 6. The **AWS IAM** tab will contain the required policy. </br> ![iampolicy](images/IAM-policy.jpg)
-7. Create a new IAM policy using the policy document generated in the earlier step. </br> **NOTE**: The above tool has been developed independently and may contain some bugs.
-Therefore, please remember to review the policy and make sure it covers all the required areas.
+7. Create a new IAM policy using the policy document generated in the earlier step.
-8. The above policy would be a good starting point for security, as it limits a user's actions.
-But, the policy may have a few limitations. </br> **E.G.**: The policy may capture the *ec2:RunInstances* action.
+8. The policy generated above could serve as a good starting point to determine the required policy.
+However, the generated policy may have a few limitations.
+Some API actions are not captured.</br> **E.G.**: The policy may capture the *ec2:RunInstances* action.
 However, how would you specify a list of instance types that should be used?
-To make it easy to implement these kinds of requirements, explore the additional lab policies included in this repository.
+To make it easy to implement these kinds of requirements, explore the additional lab policies included in the sample-policies folder.
-9. Customise the final policy as required before applying the above policy to lab users.
+9. Customise the final policy as required.
-10. Finally, make sure to test your policy before release.
+10. Finally, make sure you test your policy before release.